HandtoEarth/Field/index.md

-# ownCloud 10.0.10
-## Quick Start Guide
+### ownCloud 10.0.10: Quick Start Guide ###

+# Overview

-This document is a step-by-step guide for system administrators to install and configure.....
-After completing this guide, you will After completing this guide, you will.... which can be scalThe Quick Start Guide takes you through the following tasks:
+This Quick Start Guide is a step-by-step guide for system administrators to install and configure.....
+After completing this guide, you will After completing this guide, you will.... which can be scaled ed and further configured as needed.

+The document takes you through the following tasks:

 + Lorem ipsum
 + Lorem ipsum
-+ Lorem ipsumed and further configured as needed.
++ Lorem ipsum

+## Prerequisites

+Lorem ipsum

 ## We would love your feedback!

 If you have a suggestion for improving the documentation, we would love to hear from you!

-## Overview

-The Quick Start Guide takes you through the following tasks:

-+ Lorem ipsum
-+ Lorem ipsum
-+ Lorem ipsum

-### Prerequisites
+# Installing ownCloud

 Lorem ipsum

-## Installing ownCloud
+## Configure Apache Web Server

 Lorem ipsum

-### Configure Apache Web Server
+### Additional Apache Configurations

 Lorem ipsum

-#### Additional Apache Configurations
+### Multi-Processing Module (MPM)

 Lorem ipsum

-#### Multi-Processing Module (MPM)
+## Enable SSL

 Lorem ipsum

-#### Enable SSL
+## Run the Installation Wizard

 Lorem ipsum

-### Run the Installation Wizard
+## Set Strong Directory Permissions

 Lorem ipsum

-### Set Strong Directory Permissions
+## Managing Trusted Domains

 Lorem ipsum

-### Managing Trusted Domains
+# Setting Up a Proxy Server

 Lorem ipsum

-## Setting Up a Proxy Server
+# Setting Up A User

+Lorem ipsum

+# For the User: Accessing the Server

+Lorem ipsum